sdancyger/oracle-db-training/wk 1/readme.md

 1. Identify the type of database model that has been represented in the given model snapshots:

-- Hierarchial database model
+- a.
+Hierarchial database model
     - This is a tree like model where each node (employee, part-time, full-time, etc.), are connected by branches.

-b.